rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Note on statement of responsibility: <CITE>Space for the name of the student left blank by printer.</CITE>
 >Note on item (optional): <CITE>Library's copy has blanks supplied in manuscript: State of [New York] / drawn by [Fannie Ufford]</CITE>

-If the blank occurs in the first five words of the title proper (the first six words if the title begins with an article), record a [variant title](/DCRMR/title/Variant-title) for the form of title without the interpolated word “[blank]” (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).
+<a name="0.5.35.3">0.5.35.3</a> If the blank occurs in the first five words of the title proper (the first six words if the title begins with an article), record a [variant title](/DCRMR/title/Variant-title) for the form of title without the interpolated word “[blank]” (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).

-#### Blank Spaces for Initial Letters
+### 0.5.36 Blank spaces for initial letters

-If a space for an initial letter has been left blank, supply the intended letter in square brackets, regardless of whether the letter has been executed in manuscript.
+<a name="0.5.36.1">0.5.36.1</a> If a space for an initial letter has been left blank, supply the intended letter in square brackets, regardless of whether the letter has been executed in manuscript.

 Make an explanatory note.